John Cummins (Canadian politician)

-John Martin Cummins (born March 12, 1942) is a Canadian politician.
+John Martin Cummins (March 12, 1942 – March 2, 2025) was a Canadian politician.
 He was the leader of the British Columbia Conservative Party from 2011 until resigning after the 2013 election.

-He was the Conservative Member of Parliament for the riding of Delta—Richmond East in British Columbia from 1993 until 2011, when he turned to provincial politics becoming the leader of the unaffiliated provincial party.
+A member of the Conservative Party of Canada, he represented the riding of Delta—Richmond East in British Columbia in the House of Commons from 1993 until 2011, when he turned to provincial politics becoming the leader of the unaffiliated provincial Conservative Party.